dustContributor/dustArtemis/README.rst

 New classes
 -----------

+- IntStack
+- IdPool

-For assigning Entity IDs, EntityManager was using its own internal identity pool, now its implemented in a more generalized way with **IdPool** class, which uses the new **IntStack** for managing integer IDs.
+For assigning Entity IDs, EntityManager was using its own internal identity pool, now its implemented in a more generalized way with IdPool class, which uses the new IntStack for managing integer IDs.

-**IntStack** follows the same principles of predictable growth and 'safe'/'unsafe' methods like Bag.
+IntStack follows the same principles of predictable growth and 'safe'/'unsafe' methods like Bag.

+- ClassIndexer

-There is a new **ClassIndexer** which is a (as far as I could make it) thread safe implementation of the sort of type-subtype indexing Artemis did with EntitySystems and Components.
+There is a new ClassIndexer which is a (as far as I could make it) thread safe implementation of the sort of type-subtype indexing Artemis did with EntitySystems and Components.

 Now instead of having their own ways to set up EntitySystem and Component indices (used in various BitSets around the framework), there is a single (more or less) generic way to request an index given a type and a super type to index from.

+- MapperImplementor

-**MapperImplementor** is a new class with a static method for initializing **ComponentMappers**.
+MapperImplementor is a new class with a static method for initializing **ComponentMappers**.
 I found that looking for annotations was noticeably slower than for fields, so now MapperImplementor initializes ComponentMappers by their type, it also has a few optimizations given the new way to access Bag's backing array.

 Trimmed stuff
 -------------